siltium-labs/merlin-gql-cli/README.md

     categoryId?: number;
 }
 ```
-> The Input Class definition is smart enough to configure itself appropiately according to the type of __primary key__ used, if your PK is auto generated, the `id` property will not be required, but it will in case you define an user created `id` value for your _TypeORM Entity_
+> The Input Class definition is smart enough to configure itself appropiately according to the type of __primary key__ used, if your PK is auto generated, the `id` property will not be required, but it will be required in case you define an user defined `id` value for your _TypeORM Entity_

 #### Input Definition

-Just like with sort, and filter criteria, there might be instances where we want to use the default values and not allowing the user to define values for a set of properties in our entities.
+Just like with sort, and filter criteria, there might be instances where we want to use the default values and blocking user from defining values for a set of properties in our entities.

-Let's say we don't want our users to be able to specify a product's `price` on creation.
+Let's say we don't want our API users to be able to specify a product's `price` on creation.

 We can decorate the `price` property in the _Resolver Generator_ class with the `@NoCreateInput()` decorator.